zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-service-broker-messaging/setup-service-broker-messaging.md

 and message propagation across the two ATP instances.

 ## Acknowledgements
+* **Author** - Paul Parkinson, Consulting Member of Technical Staff
-* **Author** - Nenad Jovicic, Enterprise Strategist, North America Technology Enterprise Architect Solution Engineering Team
+* **Adapted for Cloud by** -  Nenad Jovicic, Enterprise Strategist, North America Technology Enterprise Architect Solution Engineering Team
 * **Last Updated By/Date** - Tom McGinn, April 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.